rbagchi/lintymclintface/errata/errata.md

 *   **Description:** For `ERROR` nodes where the `error_text` is very long (over 100 characters) and contains both `@NotNull` and `addWsHandler`, the error is ignored.
 *   **Risk:** This is a highly targeted workaround for a specific method declaration issue in `Javalin.java`.
 While effective for that file, it's a brittle heuristic that could potentially mask genuine errors if similar, but syntactically incorrect, code patterns emerge.
+    *   **Note:** A dedicated unit test for this specific issue has been added at `tests/failing/JavalinIssue.java` to serve as a regression test.

 ### 3. Broad `error_text` Contains Checks